-Doctors diagnose tetanus based on a physical exam, medical and immunization history, and the signs and symptoms of muscle spasms, muscle rigidity and pain.
+Doctors diagnose tetanus based on a physical exam, medical and vaccination history, and the signs and symptoms of muscle spasms, muscle rigidity and pain.
 A laboratory test would likely be used only if your doctor suspects another condition causing the signs and symptoms.

-- Antibiotics.
-Your doctor may also give you antibiotics, either orally or by injection, to fight tetanus bacteria.
+- Antibiotics, given either orally or by injection, may help fight tetanus bacteria.

 - Other drugs.
-Other medications, such as magnesium sulfate and certain beta blockers, might be used to regulate involuntary muscle activity, such as your heartbeat and breathing.
-Morphine might be used for this purpose as well as sedation.
+Other medications might be used to regulate involuntary muscle activity, such as your heartbeat and breathing.
+Morphine might be used for this purpose as well as for sedation.

 Lifestyle and home remedies

 Proper wound care is important for any cut or wound.
 Seek medical care if you have a puncture wound, a deep cut, an animal bite, a foreign object in your wound, or a wound contaminated with dirt, soil, feces, rust or saliva.

 If you're unsure when you last had a tetanus vaccine, seek medical care.
 Contaminated or more-serious wounds require a vaccination booster if it's been five or more years since your last tetanus shot.